 With Charlevoix State Bank’s Internet Banking system you are able to securely communicate with Customer Service via our Secure Messaging system.

 Fraudulent emails (phishing) and fraudulent websites are used to trick people into providing personal information that can be used for identity theft.
 Charlevoix State Bank will never ask you to verify your account number or personal information via email.
 We will never ask for your online banking password or secure access code.
 If you notice suspicious activity on your account or experience security related events, please contact the Bank immediately at 231-547-4411 or email@example.com.

 If you receive an e-mail asking for personal information, do not hit the “reply” button or click on any link in the email.
 Instead, go directly to the website by typing in the website address in your internet browser.

-Be aware of the location of your mobile devices (smartphones, tablets) at all times.
-Only log on to financial websites when you have a secure Internet connection.
+· Be aware of the location of your mobile devices (smartphones, tablets) at all times.
+Log on to financial websites only when you have a secure Internet connection.

 To Learn More About Online Safety & Security Visit: